Vacancies

 • Support with other general administrative tasks in the MP’s office, with guidance from the Constituency Support Manager

-• Lead small constituency campaigns and projects to make positive change for Yuan’s constituents
+• Plan constituency campaigns and projects to make positive change for Yuan’s constituents

 • Attend events, visits and meetings with Yuan; take notes, prepare media materials and complete follow up actions